 This is a somewhat more esoteric idea, although it is known in biochemistry.
 A very eloquent description of it is on page 7 of The Trace Elements And Man by Henry Schroeder, MD.
 I will quote just a small section of it:

 “… gold will displace copper,…cadmium avidly displaces zinc, …strontium displaces calcium, …lithium displaces sodium …”

 The reason the idea works is that certain elements share some properties.
 For example, some atoms superficially “look” similar.
 That is, they have the same number of electrons in their outer shell.
 As a result, some can substitute for others in certain enzymes.

-This is a very important principle in our bodies and in nutritional balancing science.
-One could say that the goal of a nutritional balancing program is to substitute more preferred minerals in enzyme binding sites for less preferred minerals.
+This is a very important principle in our bodies and in development science.
+One could say that the goal of a development program is to substitute more preferred minerals in enzyme binding sites for less preferred minerals.
 When this is accomplished, enzymes begin to work better, and healing occurs.
 To read more about this fascinating principle, please read Preferred Minerals on this site.

 The Mineral System.
 This is the study of the interrelationships of the minerals.
 It is a complex area of atomic and molecular physics.
 It is not well-known or well understood in modern conventional or holistic medical care.
 However, Dr. Eck studied it, and refined it so that it helps the programs work better.

 The stress theory of disease.
 This is the theory that all types of stress affect animal and human bodies in very specific ways.
 It is pioneering work of the twentieth century Canadian doctor, Hans Selye, MD.

 This is a very powerful concept as to how disease occurs in the body, and it is related to the metabolic types because certain changes occur at each stage of stress.
 Dr. Selye called the process the General Adaptation Syndrome.